The cohomological Hall algebra of a preprojective algebra

-As the study of this relation would involve a different set of generators of $U_q^+(L\fg)$ than the one used in \cite{Nak99}, we do not achieve this in the current paper.
+As the study of this relation would involve a different set of generators of $U_q^+(L\fg_Q)$ than the one used in \cite{Nak99}, we do not achieve this in the current paper.

-In a future publication \cite{Z15}, we will study the preprojective CoHA when $A$ is equivariant elliptic cohomology.
-The extended spherical subalgebra is a bialgebra, whose Drinfeld double is the elliptic quantum group defined by Felder and collaborators (see e.g., \cite{Fed}).
-The algebraic approach to study the representations of the elliptic quantum group is carried out in the work of \cite{GTL15}.
-The idea of the geometric approach of studying elliptic quantum groups using elliptic cohomology goes back to \cite{Gr} and \cite{GKV95}.
-In \cite{GKV95}, an axiomatic definition of the equivariant elliptic cohomology was given.
-It is shown in \cite{GKV95} that the classical elliptic algebra of $\mathfrak{gl}_n$ acts on the equivariant elliptic cohomology of the variety of $n$-step flags.
-In \cite{ZZ15}, it is proved that the elliptic affine Hecke algebra acts on the equivariant elliptic cohomology of the Springer fibers.
-We postpone to future publications the relation between the representations in \cite{ZZ15} and the representations of the elliptic quantum groups.
+Assuming $A(\pt)$ is a $\bbQ$-algebra, the formal group law associated to $A$ is isomorphic to the additive one, in the sense of \cite[Ch.
+IV]{Fr68}.
+However, an isomorphism between two formal group laws does not give an isomorphism between the corresponding CoHA's.
+Instead, it yields that the multiplications of the two CoHA's are related by a factor, a precise statement of which can be found in \cite[Remark~1.4]{YZ2}.
+In other words, the algebra $^A\calP(Q)$ depends on the formal group law itself, instead of the isomorphism class of the formal group law.
+Nevertheless, motivated by \cite{GTL}, it is possible that the extended spherical subalgebra $^A\calP(Q)^{\sph, \ext}$ is isomorphic to a completion of $^{\CH}\calP(Q)^{\sph,\ext}$.